 - Scores that impress top-tier admissions committees

+The GRE Quantitative and Verbal Reasoning sections rarely coincide with college coursework.
+They are very similar to the SAT.
 We ask students to treat the GRE as a brand new endeavor.
-Some prep will be review, but most will be learning new skills.
+Some prep will be review, but most will be learning new skills or relearning old skills.

 Many MBA programs accept the GRE instead of the GMAT.
-If targeting an MBA program, make sure your desired program holds the GRE in equal regard as the GMAT.
+If you are targeting an MBA program, make sure your desired program holds the GRE in equal regard as the GMAT.

 Ivy Bound tutors have helped students on all levels achieve GRE success.